nambakkam/CustomQtGraph/README.md

 ## Features

-- Reads 8 values over the UDP protocol.
+- Reads 8 values over the TCP-IP protocol.
 - Plots the values on a custom graph using QQuickPaintedItem and QPainter.
 - Supports both Windows and Ubuntu platforms.